SecretX33/sc-cfg/README.md

 ### Run methods on reload

-Run methods before or after the config is reloaded, all you have to do it annotate the method with the respective annotation.
+Run methods before or after the config is reloaded, all you have to do it annotate them with the respective annotation.
 Both `public` and `private` **no args** methods are supported.
 They can be on the base class, or any parent class.

 By default, these methods run on the main thread, but you can specify `async` on the annotation parameter to run the method on another thread (ForkJoinPool).